d2l-ai/d2l-en/chapter_preliminaries/probability.md

 and (ii) design an estimator.
 Data acquisition here is easy;
-we can toss the coin many times and record all of the outcomes.
+we can toss the coin many times and record all the outcomes.
 Formally, drawing realizations
 from some underlying random process is called *sampling*.
 As you might have guessed,
 one natural estimator
-is the fraction between
+is the ratio of
-the number of observed *heads* by the total number of tosses.
+the number of observed *heads* to the total number of tosses.

 Now, suppose that the coin was in fact fair, i.e., $P(\textrm{heads}) = 0.5$.
 To simulate tosses of a fair coin, we can invoke any random number generator.
-Some easy ways to draw samples of an event with probability $0.5$.
+There are some easy ways to draw samples of an event with probability $0.5$.
 For example Python's `random.random` yields numbers in the interval $[0,1]$